How to Turn Ideas Into Projects With a Simple System

 No system.

-You stop treating ideas as the thing you build.
+You stop treating ideas as the thing you are building.

 Ideas are not the outcome.